zhusheldon/zhusheldon.github.io/docs/_posts/2024-02-16-what-is-marketing-mix-modeling.markdown

 ---
 layout: single
-title:  "What is Marketing Mix Modeling (MMM)?"
+title:  "What is Marketing Mix Modeling (MMM)? (with examples in Python)"
 date:   2024-02-16 00:00:00 -2300
 categories: Marketing
 ---